abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 friends of someone who has passed away.
 The family members and friends come to the monastery and make offerings that support the monastic community.
-They receive *puñña*, merit from these offerings, and they dedicate that merit to the deceased in whatever state of being he or she may have moved on to.
+They receive *puñña*, merit from these offerings, and they dedicate that merit to the deceased, in whatever state of being he or she may have moved on to.
 In countries like Thailand, Sri Lanka, and for Buddhists who live in the West, there are certain occasions when family and friends come to make these offerings—some short period of time after